k3ut0i/llvm-dataflow-graphs/README.md

 This is similar to graph-llvm-ir by pfalcon. but there seems to be some problems for it.

+This flow is constructed in the context of hdl design. so flow between function calls makes sense with design falttening(hdl).
+Some options to show individual flows may be added later.

 Current Status:
 1. Control flow is good per function. should add?? between function blocks and calling statements??.